-If a student has health insurance information on file with the clinic, Student Health will bill the insurance company for any charges that the student incurred while at the health center.
+If a student has health insurance or pharmacy insurance information on file with the clinic, Thielen Student Health Center will bill the insurance company for any charges that the student incurred while at the health center.
 Any charges that are not covered by the insurance company will be transferred to the student’s u-bill.

 It is important to remember:

 - Check with your insurance provider before coming to Student Health to find out if you will be responsible for any portion of the charges.

 - Keep your current health and pharmacy insurance information on file with the health center, so that charges will be billed properly.
 If your parents or guardian changes jobs, this is a good time to make sure that you update your insurance!

 - Student Health is not a Medicare provider, and therefore, is not able to see patients with Medicare insurance.

 Health Insurance Resources